Semantic Technologies in Practical Demand Response: An Informational Requirement-based Roadmap: Background

+Building on this landscape, we categorize the relevant models based on their primary domain focus.
+We identify widely adopted standards like Brick \cite{balaji2016brick} and Haystack \cite{ProjectHaystack} as building-centric ontologies, serving as the broad foundation for representing commercial building data.
+In contrast, we classify models like DELTA \cite{fernandez2021supporting} and EFOnt \cite{li_semantic_2022} as DR-specific ontologies and CIM~\cite{uslar2012common} as grid-specific, as they focus explicitly on the application layer of DR and coordination of the grid power systems and energy markets, respectively.

 Despite the growing number of proposed ontologies, few achieve widespread acceptance.
-The absence of a centralized repository complicates their discovery \cite{summit2016ontologies}, and as \cite{pritoni_metadata_2021} found when examining 70 ontologies listed on a website, many were inaccessible due to expired links, inadequate documentation, or language barriers, highlighting that ongoing updates and active community support are crucial for long-term viability.
+The absence of a centralized repository complicates their discovery \cite{summit2016ontologies}, and Pritoni et al.~\cite{pritoni_metadata_2021} found that when examining 70 ontologies listed on a website, many were inaccessible due to expired links, inadequate documentation, or language barriers, highlighting that ongoing updates and active community support are crucial for long-term viability.
 These systemic challenges directly inform our strategic decision to focus on leveraging and extending established ontologies rather than immediately proposing a new, comprehensive DR ontology based on our identified IRs.
 Such an endeavor risks contributing to the very fragmentation and adoption difficulties that hinder many specialized ontologies.
-Consequently, our research centers on Brick—a widely accepted ontology with strong research community backing \cite{balaji2018brick}, industry adoption \cite{FierroPauwels2022}, and alignment with the ASHRAE 223p initiative for standardizing semantic ontologies \cite{open223intro}—which we consider in combination with DR-focused ontologies like DELTA and EFOnt to address remaining specific DR-related entities.
-We believe that most IRs identified in this work can be effectively addressed by enhancing these existing frameworks, with concrete extensions proposed in Section \ref{sec:roadmap}.
-While acknowledging that highly specific IRs, such as those pertaining to detailed ISO regulatory requirements (a need we discuss later), would require development of new ontologies, our primary methodology aims to build upon existing community efforts and foster broader interoperability rather than contributing to further fragmentation in the landscape of ontology research.
+Consequently, our research centers on Brick, which is a widely accepted ontology with strong research community backing \cite{balaji2018brick}, industry adoption \cite{FierroPauwels2022}, and alignment with the upcoming ASHRAE Standard 223P \cite{open223intro}.
+We consider Brick in combination with the DR-focused ontologies like DELTA and EFOnt and a grid-specific model, CIM, to address remaining specific DR-related entities and grid-related requirements.
+We believe that most IRs identified in this work can be effectively addressed by enhancing these existing frameworks, with concrete extensions proposed in Section \ref{sec:extensions}.
+While acknowledging that highly specific IRs would require development of new ontologies, our primary methodology aims to build upon existing community efforts and foster broader interoperability rather than contributing to further fragmentation in the landscape of ontology research.